“No, thank you.”

 The sight of his venomoth sends a satisfied thrill through her.
 She predicted the attempt to apply status effects to whoever she sends out next, but would have been satisfied with him sending a Fire pokemon out too.
-Part of why she suspects he was so adamant in keeping his breloom is that he knew she would bring a cradily, and has nothing else to confidently take down a Rock/Grass type.
+Part of why she suspects he was so adamant in keeping his breloom is that he knew she would bring a cradily, since rare as they are, he’d know she knew he has nothing else to deal with a Rock/Grass type.

 Her pokemon’s vine flings small stones up in another spray, shredding the venomoth’s wings just as it spits a stream of purple poison all over her pokemon.

 “Return!
 Go, Zephyr!”

 As roots once again sink into the ground, Blue brings a whistle to his lips and begins to blow commands.
 A cloud of sand covers her pokemon, some of it rising to Erika’s position, and when she yells out “Rock Throw!” her pokemon’s attack misses.
 She repeats the order, but Blue sends his pidgeotto banking out of the way of the attack.

 The ingrain will counteract the effects of the poison for a little while, but if it was as powerful as she thinks it was then sooner or later it would take her cradily down, and withdrawing it would only delay the inevitable.
 She needs to take down his fliers while she can so that Ludicolo can finish off his Fire types on its own.